SheerLin/Augmenting-Teleconferencing-with-Machine-Vision/README.md

 python3 main.py -h
 ```

-# benchmark
+# Benchmark
-We have pre-recorded several videos of whiteboard for a benchmark, located at data/benchmark.
-Each video is manually labeled with the correct locations of 4 corners of the whiteboard.
+We have pre-recorded several videos of whiteboard for benchmarking, located in data/benchmark directory.
+Each video is manually labeled with the correct locations of the 4 corners of the whiteboard.
 The benchmark will run the extractor and compare the detected whiteboard location with the labeled location.

 To run the benchmark
 ```